ESA-PRL/drivers-orogen-dsp1760/README.md

 * **`unit_dsp1760`**

-Unit test demonstrating the calibration procedure for the gyro, once launched call `rock-display` and set calibration to `true` via the interface.
-Otherwise configure the ruby file to launch the calibration as soon as it starts by setting the `calubrate` property to `true`.
+Unit test demonstrating the calibration procedure for the gyro, once launched call `rock-display` and set `calibrate` to `true` via the interface.
+Otherwise configure the ruby file to launch the calibration as soon as it starts by setting the `calibrate` property to `true`.
+The component state will switch to `CALIBRATING` while the script is sampling the gyro, during this time the gyro should not be moved.

     ruby unit_dsp1760.rb